 It is relatively easier to receive compensation for personal injury cases of sexual battery and aggravated sexual battery than it is for other personal injury cases.
 This is because all that you will usually have to prove in such cases is that it is more likely than not that the alleged person committed the crime.
 You will, however, have to provide some kind of proof of the incident and the damages, like medical bills and the alleged offender’s past criminal records, and any other relevant evidence that might help you establish your case.

 All of this can be very challenging and overwhelming for someone who has been sexually violated.
 Many victims don’t want to pursue a personal injury claim because they don’t want to relive what happened to them, and they may want to put the situation behind them.
 Yet, this could leave the victim facing tremendous expense in treatment and recovery from the assault.
 In the best case scenario, as a victim of sexual assault, you will have a skilled and empathetic Atlanta, GA personal injury attorney to represent you so that the burden of establishing your claim and recovering compensation does not fall solely on your shoulders.
-Contact the Bader Law Firm to learn more about we can help you with your personal injury claim.
+Contact Bader Scott Injury Lawyers to learn more about we can help you with your personal injury claim.